 Fayette County High School will continue to focus on and engage in professional learning and daily practices of culture proficiency, one on one and collective relationships, and creating/building an environment where students trust and feel safe at FCHS.
-FCHS created multiple opportunities for the aforementioned initiatives during the 2023-24 SY and will continue to do so in a variety of ways, such as: PBIS~Zen room, Teacher Leader support with discipline infractions (taking care of the small stuff so it does not become major), School Counselor support with students who are assigned ISS on a regular basis, Tiger Academy (Ninth Grade Academy-all first time Freshmen will have all core courses on one hall with content teachers teaming to support and address academics and the overall well being of our young people).
+FCHS created multiple opportunities for the aforementioned initiatives during the 2023-24 SY and will continue to do so in a variety of ways, such as: PBIS~Zen room, Teacher Leader support with discipline infractions (taking care of the small stuff so it does not become major), School Counselor support with students who are assigned ISS on a regular basis, Transition Plans for students who need additional support (emotionally and or behaviorally), Tiger Academy (Ninth Grade Academy-all first time Freshmen will have all core courses on one hall with content teachers teaming to support and address academics and the overall well being of our young people).
 Additionally, FCHS will promote and encourage teachers/students to conduct/participate in the following to support/educate/and assist with cultural proficiency: MTSS/ Literacy/ RTI Lessons (weekly) and instructional focus (academics/ wellness~1x a month).